GuyFunmi/LipaWorld/README.md

 npm install
 \`\`\`

-3. Start the Expo development server:
+3. This will create the android and ios directories if they don’t already exist:
 \`\`\`bash
-npx expo start
+npx expo prebuild
 \`\`\`

 4. Run on a simulator or device:
-   - Press `i` to open in iOS simulator
-   - Press `a` to open in Android emulator
-   - Scan the QR code with the Expo Go app on your physical device
+   - npx expo run:ios
+   - npx expo run:android

+Note: This project does not use Expo Go.

+Use a simulator, emulator, or a physical device with a development build (e.g., via a custom dev client).

 ## Project Structure